dlochrie/acomplish/README.md

 * This example is using [Twitter Bootstrap](http://twitter.github.com/bootstrap/) throughout, but not through a plugin.

 ##Install

+*TODO:* Add more instructions for how to configure a cloned app.

 1. Clone Repo
     `git clone [this repo url]`